callisto-lang/docs/language/structures.md

 	cell bar
 end

-MyStruct.foo printdec # 0
+MyStruct.foo printdec new_line # 0
-MyStruct.bar printdec # 8, if cells are 64-bit
+MyStruct.bar printdec new_line # 8, if cells are 64-bit
 ```

 Structures also define a constant containing the size, which is in the format of